Original Paintings for Sale. Cross Stitch kits, charts, designs and leaflets

 Also known as magic chain stitch.

-A counted thread stitch used in drawn fabric work.Chessboard filling stitch - click to enlarge
+As a counted thread stitch, it is used in drawn fabric work.Chessboard filling stitch

 It consists of regular blocks of satin stitch worked vertically and horizontally as shown in diagram.
 Each satin stitch is worked over three threads of fabric and pulled tightly and each block is composed of three rows of ten stitches.